infinum/android-handbook/Libraries.md

 	More info with code examples is available [here](https://developer.android.com/topic/libraries/architecture/room.html).

 	What's important about this library are migrations.
-They are a vital piece if you wish to migrate your database to a new version.
+They are crucial if you wish to migrate your database to a new version.
 If you don't set up migrations, the room will not crash, nor will it log anything.
-What it will do is **delete all of the database data and rebuild the database.** You do **not** want this to happen in production, so be careful when using it and set up your migrations properly.
-If you're not sure how to do it, ask your team lead to help you out.
+What it will do is **delete all database data and rebuild the database.** You do **not** want this to happen in production, so be careful when using it and set up your migrations properly.
+If you are not sure how to do it, ask your team lead to help you out.

 3. **DbInspector**